openvinotoolkit/anomalib/src/anomalib/models/uflow/README.md

 ## Benchmarking

 Note that the proposed method uses the MCait Feature Extractor, which has an input size of 448x448.
 In the benchmarking, a size of 256x256 is used for all methods, and therefore the results may differ from those reported.
-In order to exactly reproduce all results, the reader can refer to the original code (see [here](https://www.github.com/mtailanian/uflow), where the configs used and even the trained checkpoints can be downloaded.
+In order to exactly reproduce all results, the reader can refer to the original code (see [here](https://www.github.com/mtailanian/uflow), where the configs used and even the trained checkpoints can be downloaded from [this release](https://github.com/mtailanian/uflow/releases/tag/trained-mvtec-models).

 ## Reproducing paper's results